Patient Monitor Accessory Replacement Schedule: When to Change Each Accessory

 NIBP Cuffs & Hoses

-• ☐ Size markings: still visible and legible
+• ☐ Size markings and artery marker: still visible and legible

 • ☐ Hose: no kinks, cracks; connectors firm on both ends